strapi/documentation/docs/developer-docs/latest/guides/auth-request.md

 ## Login as a Reader

-To log in as a user with the role of Reader, you must send a **POST** request to the following API route: `/api/auth/local`.
+To log in as a user with the role of Reader, send a **POST** request to `/api/auth/local` API route.

 :::: tabs card